-- Customised employee recruitment process: Chatbots, natural language processing (NLP), and other AI-driven tools customise the employee recruitment process and improve the UX for candidates.
-Gartner’s 2020 Artificial Intelligence Survey found that 17% of organisations used AI-based talent management systems in 2019.
+- Customized employee recruitment process: Chatbots, natural language processing (NLP), and other AI-driven tools customize the employee recruitment process and improve the UX for candidates.
+Gartner’s 2020 Artificial Intelligence Survey found that 17% of organizations used AI-based talent management systems in 2019.

-- Immersive onboarding experiences: AI-powered virtual reality (VR) provides immersive experiences that include socialisation and acculturation.
-They also help build ongoing personalised learning that responds to employee performance and company objectives.
-Forbes provides clear directive of the value of technology when it comes to remote onboarding: “Invest in modern, smart HCM tech that helps humanise the remote onboarding experience.
+- Immersive onboarding experiences: AI-powered virtual reality (VR) provides immersive experiences that include socialization and acculturation.
+They also help build ongoing personalized learning that responds to employee performance and company objectives.
+Forbes provides clear directive of the value of technology when it comes to remote onboarding: “Invest in modern, smart HCM tech that helps humanize the remote onboarding experience.
 Particularly in a remote or hybrid model, everyone will benefit, especially the employee, since it will help them engage with the culture, connect with their team, and feel supported.”